Jeremy R. Martin, M.P.Aff., Senior Policy Analyst, Higher Education Services

 Cullinane, J., Martin, J., & Massey, K. (2016).
 Mathematics for business: Recommendations from professional organizations and requirements from the higher education sector (Program-of-study brief number 6).
 Austin, TX: The Charles A. Dana Center at The University of Texas at Austin.

-Mathematics pathways redesign.
-Presented at the National Association of System Heads inaugural Taking Student Success to Scale (TS3) convening, Dallas, TX (April 2016).
+Scaling mathematics pathways principles.
+Presented at the National Association for System Heads’ Taking Student Success to Scale convening, Denver, CO (April 2017).

 Mathematics placement policy.
 Presented at Texas Association for Academic Administrators of Mathematical Sciences meeting, Commerce, TX (March 2017).

 Modernizing mathematics pathways through cross-institutional dialogue.
 Presented at the League for Innovation in the Community College conference, San Francisco, CA (March 2017).